Congressional District # 04

-The Little Scioto River (LSR) Superfund site is located in Marion Township, Marion County, Ohio.
+The Little Scioto River (LSR) site is located in Marion Township, Marion County, Ohio.
 The Little Scioto River flows into the Scioto River, which is a major tributary of the Ohio River.
-At the LSR site, a four-mile stretch of Little Scioto River sediment is contaminated with coal tar creosote that contains hazardous polynuclear aromatic hydrocarbon (PAH) compounds and which originated from the nearby former and now vacent Baker Wood Creosoting (BWC) facility.
+A four-mile stretch of river sediment is contaminated with coal tar creosote containing hazardous polynuclear aromatic hydrocarbons, or PAHs, that originated from the nearby former Baker Wood Creosoting (BWC) facility.

 The former BWC facility preserved lumber products from approximately 1890 through the late 1960s.
 Railroad ties were preserved with coal-tar creosote and then stacked to dry on the western portion of the property.
-By 1946, the Ohio Department of Health had notified BWC that chemicals (likely creosote) were being discharged from BWC into the combined sewers that drain to nearby North Rockswale Ditch and the Little Scioto River.
+In 1946, the Ohio Department of Health notified BWC that chemicals (likely creosote) were being discharged from BWC into the combined sewers that drain to nearby North Rockswale Ditch and the Little Scioto River.
 The BWC facility is currently vacant.

-Using a mix of U.S. Coast Guard Oil Pollution Act and Superfund emergency removal funds, the U.S. Environmental Protection Agency (EPA) conducted a substantial amount of excavation work in the Little Scioto River, removing 68,000 tons of PAH-contaminated sediment from a two-mile stretch of the river as well as from a polluted shoreline area.
+Using a mix of U.S. Coast Guard Oil Pollution Act and Superfund emergency removal funds, the U.S. Environmental Protection Agency (EPA) conducted substantial excavation work from 2002 to 2006, removing 68,000 tons of contaminated sediment from about two miles of the river as well as a polluted shoreline area.

-EPA proposed to place the LSR site on the National Priorities List (NPL) in April 2009 and listed it on the NPL in September 2009.
+EPA placed the LSR site on the National Priorities List (NPL) in September 2009.

-The LSR site is being addressed through state and federal actions.
+The site is being addressed through state and federal actions.

 Threats and Contaminants

-EPA had conducted a removal action at the Baker Wood Creosoting (BWC) property and in the Little Scioto River to address immediate health risks.
-This work included draining and dredging a 1.25-mile stretch of river.
+EPA conducted a removal action at the Baker Wood Creosoting (BWC)property and in the Little Scioto River to address immediate risks.
+This work included draining and dredging a 1 1/4-mile stretch of river.
 The area was backfilled with clean soil.
-Contaminated sediment was removed and dried on a pad just east of the cleanup area and then shipped to Bucyrus, Ohio, for proper disposal.
+Contaminated sediment was removed and dried on a pad just east of the cleanup area.
+It was eventually shipped to Bucyrus, Ohio, for proper disposal.

-EPA initiated a Remedial Investigation and Feasibility Study (RI/FS) at the site in July 2009.
 In October 2010, EPA collected fish and mussel tissue samples along with sediment and water samples from the Little Scioto River and its tributaries.
 In April 2011, EPA collected soil and groundwater samples from the former BWC property.
 In February 2012, EPA did some follow-up data collection at the site.
-The results of these sampling events was compiled into an RI Report which was completed in August 2013.
+The results of these sampling events will be compiled into an RI Report, planned for completion in summer 2012.

 Community InvolvementIn 2009, EPA conducted community interviews in Marion County Township and within the city limits.
-EPA also interviewed the local government entities to help the Agency decide what type of community outreach activities it will conduct at the LSR site.
+EPA also interviewed the local government entities to help the Agency decide what type of community outreach activities would be required at the LSR site.

 ContactsRemedial Project Manager, U.S. EPA